 "When a motion for a new trial was denied, appeal was taken to the Alabama Supreme Court.

-"But while these investigations and negotiations were proceeding, a new element entered the cases which simultaneously complicated them to an unbelievable degree and, at the same time, made them the most notable test of strength to date between those who seek justice for the Negro through American forms of government and those who seek to spread Communist propaganda among American Negroes.
+"But while these investigations and negotiations were proceeding, a new element entered the cases which simultaneously complicated them to an unbelievable degree and, at the same time, made them the most notable test of strength to date between those who seek instice for the Negro through America between those who seek justice for the Negro through Ameri-can forms of government and those who seek to spread Communist propaganda among American Negroes.

-"With a blare of trumpets the Communists seized upon the Scottsboro convictions.
-It was, they realized, a golden opportunity to put into effect the plan decided upon by the Third Internationale and upon which they had been assiduted to the control of the contro ously working but with only a modicum of success-to capitalize Negro unrest in the United States against lynching, jim crowism, proscription, and insult.
-As far back as 1925 a segregated wing of Communism, "The American Negro Labor Congress," which later became 'The League of Struggle for Negro Rights,' had held at Chicago a convention to win Negroes to the cause of Communism. for Negroe Rights,' had held at Chicago a convention to win Negroes to the cause of Communism.
-In October, 1928, there was issued in Moscow a lengthy resolution on the Negroe question in the United States, urging the Negroe working class to form organizations which 'if properly organized and well led' could 'play a considerable role in the class struggle against American imperialism' and in leading 'the movement of the oppressed masses of the Negro populace.'
+"With a blare of trumpets the Communists seized upon the Scottshoro convictions.
+It was, they realized, a golden coportunity to put into effect the plan decided upon by the Third Internationale and upon which they had been assiduously working but with only a modicum of success-to capitalize Negro unrest in the United States against lynching, jim crowism, proscription, and insult.
+As far back as 1925 a segregated wing of Communism, "The American Negro Labor Congress," which later became 'The League of Struggle for Negro Rights,' had held at Chicago a convention to win Negroes to the cause of Communism.
+In October, 1928, there was issued in Moscow a lengthy resolution on the Negro question in the United States, urging the Negro working class to form organizations which 'if properly organized and well led' could 'play a considerable role in the class struggle against American imperialism' and in leading 'the movement of the oppressed masses of the Negro populace.'